TobiasKb96/AI_Project_CDC26BB/README.md

 We especially differentiated the arguments used for training the data, the batch sizes, including and excluding the CTC decoder Word Beam Search to compare the learning curve and accuracy of the output.
 CNN kernel sizes, number of feature maps and number of layers are given in setup_cnn inside the model.py.
 The lists kernel_vals, feature_vals, stride_vals and pool_vals define the convolution layers.

-In total we have created two trained models:
+In total, we have created two trained models:
 - line model
 - word / character model